-Compared to systemwide averages in FY 2022-23, Black/African American and Multiracial youth were more than twice as likely to receive Residential services.
-White clients were more likely to receive Residential or Inpatient services.
+Compared to systemwide averages in FY 2023-24, Black/African American and Multiracial youth were more than twice as likely to receive Residential services.
+White clients were more likely to receive Residential or Emergency/Crisis services.
 Hispanic clients were less likely to receive Residential or Inpatient services.
-The proportional distribution of race/ethnicity in Outpatient and Emergency/Crisis groupings was similar to the system as a whole.
+The proportional distribution of race/ethnicity in the Outpatient level of care was similar to the system as a whole.